1. About us

 1.2.
 JSCN is registered with the Charity Commission 1168499.

 1.3.
-For the purpose of the Data Protection Act 1998, the data controller Jewish Small Communities Network CIO.
+For the purpose of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA), the data controller is Jewish Small Communities Network CIO.

 2. This Policy